California plans to cut incentives for home solar, worrying environmentalists

 Under the incentive, utilities compensate solar customers for that power at basically the same amount that they pay for electricity.
 This payment plan is called net metering, and it helped California reach around 1.5 million homes with solar.

-The utilities commission voted to reduce the daytime compensation for excess solar power by around 75 percent for new solar customers starting in April 2023.
+The utilities commission voted to reduce the daytime compensation for excess solar power by around 75% for new solar customers starting in April 2023.

 Before the vote, the commission had a time for public comment, where Californians could call in.
 The overwhelming majority of the dozens of callers said they wanted to keep the old incentive structure in place.